 This concerns neither food nor hamburgers.
 Sorry.
 Hit the food category of this blog for that sort of stuff.
 Even if you're not familiar with the term "hamburger menu" you've seen one.
 Three horizontal lines, like in the image below, but much smaller, on a mobile webpage, usually up in a corner.
 Hamburger menu on … Continue reading Hamburger Menu Breakpoint Best Practices

 Google is like Pinocchio; they both want to seem more human.
 Write well.
 That's what Google wants you to do.
 Because that's what your human audience wants too.
-Become an expert on something and share well written content about that something.
+Become an expert on something and share well-written content about that something.
 Know your keywords, and how to use them.
-A good SEO writer avoids excessively … Continue reading SEO Writing 101
+A good SEO writer avoids excessively ham-fisting … Continue reading SEO Writing 101

-Updated for 2020: Astute searchers have increasingly noted Google SERPs adding images next to regular organic listings, especially in mobile search.
-Here are a couple examples: I want an image next to my Google results, too!
+Updated for 2022: Astute searchers have increasingly noted Google SERPs adding images next to regular organic listings, especially in mobile search.
+Here are two examples: You should get an image next to your mobile Google results, too!
 Business image thumbnails like these are one example of what Google calls SERP enhancements.
-It’s important to … Continue reading Answered: How do I get an image next to my site’s Google SERP listing?
+It’s important to remember … Continue reading Answered: How do I get an image next to my site’s Google SERP listing?

 Updated for 2020.
 When this UX snob of a pedal junkie caught the tremolo bug, he started referring to himself in the third person and made a spreadsheet comparing 30+ different tap tremolo pedals. ...Then he blogged about it.
 If you're lazy or impatient, use these links to skip to a juicier section of the … Continue reading Tap Tremolo Pedal Comparison/Guide